EXENZO/exenzo-api/README.md

 - **[Python](https://github.com/EXENZO/exenzo-api/tree/master/examples/python)**

 ## Changes
-You are able to signup to our [notification service](http://exenzo.us7.list-manage2.com/subscribe?u=31dc22e3b5f498cbbf1a5e9b6&id=580439f706) if you wish to remain informed of any changes concerning:
+You are able to signup to our [notification service](http://exenzo.us7.list-manage2.com/subscribe?u=31dc22e3b5f498cbbf1a5e9b6&id=580439f706) if you wish to remain informed of any changes concerning the API.
+This can range from the publication of new sites, uptill new features in the API.
-* New sites in the EXENZO network
-* New features in the EXENZO API

 * 2016-02-26 Added networks: Schuttevaer, NativeSpeakerJobs, Gamer.nl, Aviabanen
 * 2016-02-19 Improved 404 response when updating a jobposting, it now returns a message instead of no content.
 * 2016-02-19 Added 404 response when posting a job to a network when the job or network wern't found.